Prosono/SMARTi_BaseComponent/README.md

 </div>

-View more examples of the dasdhboardfs at the bottom of the end of the readme.
+View more examples of the dashboards at the end of the readme.

 # Versions